elle-n-lu/CA-T2A2-fruit-voting-api/README.md

 This is a movie booking management application allowing admin to login and update cinemas, movies, schedules and sessions in webpage supported by Jinja.
 This app uses Flask-login to do admin login and logout session management.

+The project is based on the Code Academy's flask api assignment.

 ## § Instructions

 1. git clone this repo